6529-Collections/nextgen/docs/setter-functions.md

 ### How to send the collected funds to the Artist?

-<b>Purpose:</b> The <i>payArtist(..)</i> function is used to send the funds collected during minting.
+<b>Purpose:</b> The <i>payArtist(..)</i> function is used to send the funds collected during minting to the artist and the team.

 <b>Notes:</b>
 * This function can be called by the contract deployer or a contract administrator.
-* The function sends the collected funds to the artist's address based on the Sales Percentage set when adding the additional data for a collection.
+* The function sends the collected funds to the artist's address based on the Sales Percentage set when added the additional data of a collection.
-* The function sends the team's share to the contract's owner wallet.
+* The function sends the team's share to the wallet specified.

 <!-- end of the list -->

     /**
       * @dev Send funds collected during minting to the Artist and the Team.
       * @param _collectionID Refers to collection for which the collected funds will be sent.
+      * @param _team Refers to the team's wallet in which the share of the funds will be sent.
     */

     function payArtist(
       uint256 _collectionID,
+      address _team
     ) AdminRequired;

 <div id='artistSign'/>